Retiree finds purpose as Habitat ReStore volunteer

 Shortly after settling in at the store, Harris experienced stomach pain and ended up having his spleen removed.
 “After the surgery, the doctor said, ‘Something is funky,’” Harris says.
 More tests found non-Hodgkin’s lymphoma, cancer that starts in the white blood cells.

-Harris continued volunteering during six months of chemotherapy.
+Harris continued sifting through items at the ReStore during six months of chemotherapy.
 “The only issue I had was fatigue,” he says.
 “I didn’t lose my hair.
 Then, I didn’t have much to begin with.”

 By focusing on the ReStore’s role in supporting Habitat Hall County's work, and not on his health, Harris has filled his days with purpose.
 “I don’t sit at home and worry,” he says, “and the days go by like five minutes.
 I know there are many, many retirees like me.
 The ReStore could be their chance to do something useful.”